 Before you start casting you need to learn how the key components of the reel work, and how to tune the reel to optimize casting ability and reduce the potential of tangles as much as possible.

 How to tune your baistcaster reel in

-The main components you’re going to need to work with when dialling in your baitcaster reel are the spool tension knob, the brake and the spool release button (clutch).
+The main components you’re going to need to work with when dialing in your baitcaster reel are the spool tension knob, the brake, and the spool release button (clutch).
 Here’s a quick summary of what each one does: